ngari-kev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11-directories_permissions - Adds execute permission to subdirectories 12-directory_permissions - Create a dir with 781 permission
-13-change_group - changes group of file to school
+13-change_group - changes group of file to school 100-change_owner_and_group - change group and staff for all dir and files in current dir.